keith-kurak/pico-8-codemash-2023/exercises/09-progression.md

 level = level + 1
 ```

-### 2. Change the background when the level updates
+### 2. Change the background/ play a sound when the level updates
 Pick three colors that don't clash with your existing sprites as backdrops, and set those at the top of tab 0:
 ```lua
 backdrops = {